Wild for Life Foundation

-Just recently 21 orphaned Navajo foals were rescued through Wild for Life Foundation’s Lifetime Equine Refuge under the Navajo Horses Rescue and Recovery Mission.
+In October of 2013, 21 orphaned Navajo foals were rescued through Wild for Life Foundation’s Lifetime Equine Refuge under the Navajo Horses Rescue and Recovery Mission.
 The foals had been discovered in life threatening situations.
 Navajo's wild horses are being rounded up from their Native homeland on the reservation.
 The foals ranging in ages from 2 - 7 months were orphaned during the roundups after losing their mothers to slaughter.

 "This is just the beginning for these orphaned foals," says Katia Louise.
 "It's going to take many months for these little ones to heal, and overcome the physical and emotional injuries they sustained during the roundups."
 It's anticipated that many of these orphaned foals will need to remain under special care for several months.
 Deprived of their Mother's milk to nourish and protect them, it will take many months to restore their delicate systems with special milk-replacer feeds and immune building supplements to help them be able to grow and thrive.